Seriy-MLGamer/Modularis_Core/README en_US.md

   * Sequencer

-It has feature of polyphonic notes playing with fixed frequency and velocity.
+The feature of tone and velocity change has been added.
+The key "frames" system has been implemented for that.
+Tone, phase and velocity can be changed independedly on each other.
+5 tone and velocity interpolation modes available: `INTERPOLATION_NONE`, `INTERPOLATION_LINEAR`, `INTERPOLATION_FAST`, `INTERPOLATION_SLOW`, `INTERPOLATION_SMOOTH`.
+Infinite polyphony.
+Compact data.

+The multitrack pattern system has been implemented.
+There are plans to add several pattern types in order to improve music creation comfort and save memory for slow devices where this library is going to be used.

 #### Synthesizers

   * Oscillator

-It has feature of polyphonic sound playing with fixed envelope.
-Sound can be of one of the 4 waveform types: sine `0`, triangle `1`, saw `2`, square `3`.
+ADSR-envelope support has been added.
+The module has feature of polyphonic sound playing with one of the 4 waveform types: sine `0`, triangle `1`, saw `2`, square `3`.

+  * Sampler

+This is the simple sampler with ADSR-envelope, polyphony and loop support and without sample interpolation support.
+The module is in development, but you can use it.

+#### Effects

+  * Note_chorus

+The note processing effect for supersaws creation.

+  * Transpose

+Notes transposition.

+  * Amplifier

+The simple increaser/reducer/phase invertor for sound.

+  * Delay

+Sound delay.
+If you make a feedback chain with these modules, you can get an echo effect.

+  * Modulator

+The amplitude modulation sound effect.

 ### Ports